 Reset the AC Unit’s Circuit Breaker

 The objects that each circuit regulates should be labeled on your circuit breaker box, so search carefully until you discover your air conditioner.
 Make that the circuit breaker for the air conditioner is in the “off” position.

 Wait a full minute after turning off the circuit breaker connected to the AC unit.
 Set a timer for 60 seconds, then turn on the air conditioner.
 It’s a good idea to notify everyone in your household that you’ll be resetting breakers as a precaution.

 It’s time to put your air conditioner’s thermostat to the test now that you’ve reset it.
 Check to see if the thermostat is still set to “off,” then slowly turn it back on.
 Restart your air conditioner, adjust the setting, and wait for the cool air to come back.

 The actions listed above will fix any problems you’re having with your air conditioner thermostat.
 A tripped circuit breaker or other rapid cutoffs can cause thermostat problems, and the measures outlined above may be sufficient to resolve them.

 There are some things you should not try to fix on your own.
-In these circumstances, you should immediately contact an air conditioning repair in Gilbert since something more serious is going on.
+In these circumstances, you should immediately contact an Air Conditioning Repair Tucson, AZ since something more serious is going on.
 If the breaker panel’s cover is missing or there are exposed wires, you should never try to operate it.
 You could be at risk of electrocution, so leave it to the specialists.

 Looking for AC repair in Phoenix?
 We can assist you with the resetting operation and help you save money on your HVAC system.
 Call us at 602-932-6763 for the finest advice on whether or not to replace the HVAC equipment.
 You can also schedule an appointment with our expert by sending an email.